davidsbatista/davidsbatista.net/_posts/2023-08-20-SentenceTransformers.md

 $$|| f(x_1) - (f(x_2) ||^2 \text{ is large}$$

+where $$f()$$ is

 <!--
 Another way using the triplet loss function to train the network to output a good encoding.

-We used a batch-size of 16, Adam optimizer with learning rate 2e−5,  linear learning rate warm-up over 10% of the training data.

-Our default pooling strategy is MEAN.

-We fine-tune SBERT with a 3-way softmax-classifier objective function for one epoch.
 -->

+#### __Configuration parameters__
+- batch-size: 16,
+- Adam optimizer with learning rate 2e−5,
+- linear learning rate warm-up over 10% of the training data.
+- MEAN as the default pooling strategy is .
+-  3-way softmax-classifier objective function for one epoch.

 ### __Evaluation__

-We evaluate the performance of SBERT for common Semantic Textual Similarity (STS) tasks.
-State-of-the-art methods often learn a (complex) regression function that maps sentence embed- dings to a similarity score.
-However, these regres- sion functions work pair-wise and due to the combinatorial explosion those are often not scalable if the collection of sentences reaches a certain size.
-Instead, we always use cosine-similarity to com- pare the similarity between two sentence embed- dings.
-We ran our experiments also with nega- tive Manhatten and negative Euclidean distances as similarity measures, but the results for all approaches remained roughly the same.
+The authors evaluated the approach on common Semantic Textual Similarity (STS) tasks, using the cosine-similarity to compare the similarity between two sentence embeddings, in opposition to other methods which learn a regression function that maps two sentence embeddings to a similarity score.

+However, these regression functions work pair-wise and due to the combinatorial explosion those are often not scalable if the collection of sentences reaches a certain size.

+We ran our experiments also with negative Manhatten and negative Euclidean distances as similarity measures, but the results for all approaches remained roughly the same.

 <figure>